-Surprisingly, however, the typical propranolol dosage for anxiety is actually quite low, with most doctors recommending taking 10mg – 20 mg an hour before a pivotal moment like a presentation, job interview, or crucial exam.
+In fact, many are surprised to learn that the typical Propranolol dosage for anxiety is actually quite low, with most doctors recommending taking a small dose of 10–20 mg one hour before a pivotal moment like a presentation, job interview, or crucial exam.

-This is a fraction of the normal dosage recommended for other conditions beta-blockers are used for like migraines, hypertension, and heart conditions.
+This is a fraction of the normal dosage recommended for other conditions beta-blockers are used for like migraines, high blood pressure, and heart conditions.

-When your body goes into fight-or-flight mode as a response to stress, adrenaline kicks in.
+When your body goes into fight-or-flight mode as a response to stress, norepinephrine (what you probably know as adrenaline) kicks in.
 It sends your heart rate through the roof, makes your breathing short and shallow, and, in some of us, produces upsetting amounts of sweat.

 Unfortunately, as humans, our bodies have not yet adjusted to our modern environment.